 , which means that equation (57) does not correspond to physical reality, as well as the claim that “the speed of light is the same in all inertial reference systems”.

-Thus, on the base of the equations (57) and (58), which are inconsistent with the physical reality, the Lorentz transformations are derived.
+Thus, on the basis of equations (57) and (58), which are inconsistent with the physical reality, the Lorentz transformations are derived.
 The Lorentz transformations themselves are not incorrect – they have their mathematical value.
 The Lorenz transformations show how the time and spatial coordinates between two inertial frames (moving relatively to each other) must be transformed, so that the measured value for the speed of light in the two frames to be the same.

 In fact, the Lorentz transformations give a solution to the following mathematical task: